vuongvu02/pedal-forked/packages/tokens/README.md

 - Transformed into various formats (CSS, SCSS, TypeScript)
 - Used consistently across all platforms and components

-## Token Categories
+## Token Collections

-Our design tokens are organized into the following categories:
+Our design tokens are organized into the following collections:

 - **Primitives**: Base values like colors, opacities, and other raw values
 - **Theme Tokens**: Light and dark theme-specific values